Chilaquiles Verdes Con Huevo

 The color of the tomatillo goes from bright green to a muted green once boiled.

 Place the boiled tomatillos, onion, and jalapeno in a blender.
-Then add fresh cilantro, garlic, and some salt.
-Blend until smooth.
+Then add fresh cilantro, garlic, and some salt, then blend until smooth.
+Now you have extra salsa verde for half the price.

 How to Make